Josef Singer

-Josef ("Josi") Singer (יוסף זינגר; August 24, 1923 – November 12, 2009) is a former president and professor of Technion – Israel Institute of Technology.
+Josef ("Josi") Singer (יוסף זינגר; August 24, 1923 – November 12, 2009) was an Israeli aeronautical engineer.
+He was a professor at the Technion – Israel Institute of Technology and served as the university's president.

 Biography

 Singer was born in Vienna.
-He and his family immigrated to Haifa, Israel in 1933 when he was 10 years old, and he served for three years as a pilot with Britain's Royal Air Force during World War II.
+He and his family immigrated to Haifa, Mandatory Palestine, in 1933 when he was 10 years old.
+He studied at the Hebrew Reali School.
+In his youth he joined the Haganah and earned a pilot's license.
+During World War II he enlisted in the Royal Air Force and served for three years as a mechanic and cadet pilot.